-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the CLL, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the CLL, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-If the leukemia has not responded to treatment, the disease is called refractory CLL.
+If the leukemia does not respond to treatment, the disease is called refractory.
 Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of leukemia, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.

 Stem cell transplantation/bone marrow transplantation.
 A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.